 About

-Jasmine Townsend is an Assistant Professor in Recreational Therapy within the Department of Parks, Recreation, and Tourism Management at Clemson University.
+Jasmine Townsend is an Associate Professor in Recreational Therapy within the Department of Parks, Recreation, and Tourism Management at Clemson University, as well as the departments Graduate Coordinator.
+She is also a faculty fellow in the Robert H. Brooks Sports Science Institute.
 She has a BA in History Teaching from Utah State University, a MS in Youth and Family Recreation from Brigham Young University, and a Ph.D. in Leisure Behavior from Indiana University.
-Her primary research interests include investigating the outcomes of participation in recreation for families of all types, also those with members with disabilities.
-Her current research areas focus on examining the relationships between family leisure involvement and family well-being among military families, and examining the health outcomes of participation in recreational therapy for military service members and their families.
-Jasmine is a past co-leader of the American Therapeutic Recreation Association’s Military/Veterans Affairs Treatment Network and has a history of publications and presentations regarding the relationship between participation in family recreation and elements of healthy functioning families.
-She also serves as a co-leader for the Veterans Affairs section of the American Journal of Recreation Therapy.
-Jasmine’s practical experience includes working in community adaptive and therapeutic recreation programs as a Certified Therapeutic Recreation Specialist.
+Her primary research interest includes investigating the outcomes of participation in sports and recreation of all types, particularly for individuals with disabilities.
+Her current research area focuses on the transformative nature of adaptive sport participation for individuals with physical disabilities, as well as the general health outcomes of recreational therapy.
+Dr. Townsend is an Associate Editor for the Therapeutic Recreation Journal, the Journal of Leisure Research, the ATRA Annual.
+She also serves as a regular reviewer for more than a dozen other journals.
+Jasmine is a past co-leader of the American Therapeutic Recreation Association’s Military/Veterans Affairs Treatment Network and serves as a co-leader for the Veterans Affairs section of the American Journal of Recreation Therapy.
+Dr. Townsend’s practical experience as a Certified Therapeutic Recreation Specialist and Certified Adaptive Recreation and Sport Specialist includes working in community adaptive sports and therapeutic recreation programs with youth and adults with physical, intellectual, and mealth health conditions, in wilderness and residential treatment programs for youth with behavioral and mental health conditions, and implementing international adaptive sport training programs in countries like Indonesia, Mexico, and Thailand.
+She also serves on the Board of Directors for Project Sanctuary, a veterans serving organization based in Colorado.

 Visit Dr. Townsend's College Profile.